ulf-rodened/remarkable-basil/content/posts/how-to-read-and-write-data-to-a-google-sheet-in-node-red-1.md

 # Enable the Drive API

-Do the smae thing to enble the Google Drive API.
-Make sure you are logged into the Developers Console and your project is selected as the current project.
+Do the same thing to enble the Google Drive API.

-From the navigation menu, hover over APIs and Services and select Library.

 Search for and click the Google Drive API tile.